 Twenty-eight painful months have elapsed since the American Jobs Act’s introduction, quashed by Congressional Republicans who bemoaned a surtax on millionaires to recoup the bill’s cost.
 Obama even then was trying to reverse the surging income disparity of the last three decades where the top 1% tripled income in real dollars, but the bottom 20% stayed stagnant.
 Yet since Obama took office, Republicans have failed to bring meaningful alternatives to the table.

 After the Jobs Act’s investment in transportation infrastructure was blocked, Obama began to push for piecemeal votes, plank by plank.
-But the GOP systematically blockaded even such middle-of-the-road employment solutions as stemming staggering veterans’ unemployment numbers
+But the GOP systematically blockaded even such middle-of-the-road employment solutions as stemming staggering veterans’ unemployment numbers, stopping teacher furloughs and disincentivizing outsourcing.

 The Affordable Health Care Act is also an enormous job-builder, despite Republican propaganda to the contrary and continuous special interest opposition.
 Providing health care to 30 million people who did not have it, and covering pre-existing conditions and expanding benefits for 100 million Americans, gives the health care industry enormous jobs opportunities—probably America’s best shot at a growth industry.